ayoaderinwale/alx-system_engineering-devops/README.md

-my first shell script complicated assignment
+my shell script writing in the night Lagos